SMUAbdullah/smuabdullah.github.io/HKUSZH.md

 <img src="https://github.com/SMUAbdullah/smuabdullah.github.io/blob/main/images/HKUSZH/payment.jpg" width="250" height="500">

 ## General guidelines
 - Try to book an appointment in the morning.
-If the doctor suggests a procedure, the equipment might not be available in the evening and you'll have to go again on the next day
+Avoid evening session appointments.
+If the doctor suggests a procedure, the equipment might not be available in the evening and you'll have to go again on the next day.
 - Once you reach the hospital, go to the outpatient department.
 Find a self-service kiosk, enter your details, and obtain a queue number.
-Afterwards wait for your queue number to be called, meet the doctor, and if prescribed, pay for and get some procedure done
+Afterwards wait for your queue number to be called, meet the doctor, and if prescribed, pay for and get some procedure done.
+- Payment is done via WeChat.
+Do ensure your WeChat pay is set up for payment in the Mainland and take a data SIM along.
 - The hospital is right next to the Shenzhen Bay Park Metro Station.
 It can be reached via metro, bus, and taxi.
-Some guidelines are given on this [link](https://www.hku-szh.org/en/MakeanAppointment(HK-Macao-Residents)/GettingtoHKUSZH/index.html)
+Some guidelines are given on this [link](https://www.hku-szh.org/en/MakeanAppointment(HK-Macao-Residents)/GettingtoHKUSZH/index.html).
+- If you go early or need to wait for a while, you can wait inside the hospital or you can walk to the Shenzhen Bay Park and wait there.